ibm-cloud-docs/messages-for-rabbitmq/howto-plugins.md

 # Using RabbitMQ Plugins
 {: #plugins}

 RabbitMQ supports various plugins to extend its core functionality. {{site.data.keyword.messages-for-rabbitmq_full}} comes with a selection of plugins that are already enabled on your deployment.
 Plugin management is handled by the {{site.data.keyword.messages-for-rabbitmq}} service.
-Users can not enable or disable plugins.
+Users cannot enable or disable plugins.

 ## Shovel Plugin